 These requirements become necessary for the police personnel to sustain order and respect for human rights/dignity in a society according to the people’s agreement – law.

 Nigeria is a country of hundreds of nations, kingdoms and communities, colonially yoked together WITHOUT CONSENT under a militarized federal government.
 Nigerian laws derive from the Nigerian constitution, which was imposed by the same colonialists and militarily sustained by successive governments.
 The Nigerian police derived its authority from the same imposed constitution, which has not implied the consented of the governed.
-Though members of the Nigerian police strive for social justice, the institution remains an appendage of a colonial scheme: to contain the natives within the territory, barring them from interfering in the foreign exploitation of their local resources.
+Though some members of the Nigerian police wish to fight for social justice, the institution remains an appendage of a colonial scheme: to contain the natives within the territory, barring them from interfering in the foreign exploitation of their local resources.

 The present Nigerian police developed from the Royal Niger Company Constabulary (North) and the Niger Coast Constabulary (South).
-These colonial police were associated with native authorities for containment until 1960s, when they became regionalised and then nationalised.
+These colonial police were associated with native authorities for containment until 1960s, when they became regionalised and later nationalised.
 With nationalization of police, policemen from different tribes or groups can be deployed to any part of the country.
 They are controlled from the central government in accordance with the colonial intention that brought the Nigerian constitution.
 Thus, the police follows the prejudice of whoever is in power as directed by the colonially-imposed constitution without understanding the principles behind the laws they enforce.

 Some people suggest that police reform in Nigeria must begin with sacking the old and corrupt officers, who cannot learn modern tricks.
 Yet, they forget the place of experience and the possible effect of disengaging officers without providing other sources of income.
 It may not be odd to believe that some people joined police because of unemployment, not because of their love for the job.
 And when given the opportunity to take other lucrative jobs, some policemen will quickly switch over.